DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-01-story-map-aug-1.md

 ---
 title: Story map – 1 August 2018
-description: Screenshots of the end to end journey from publish courses to search and compare.
+description: Screenshots of the end to end journey from publish courses to search and compare
 date: 2018-08-01
 screenshots:
   items: